Structure of Virasoro tensor categories at central charge $13-6p-6p^{-1}$ for integers $p > 1$: Rigidity, categorical dimensions, and some fusion rules

 This expression should be interpreted as a double series in $1-x$ and $x$, with the branch of logarithm $\log z$ used for both $1-x$ and $x$.
 Thus to show $\langle v_{1,2},\mathfrak{R}(v_{1,2})\rangle\neq 0$, we need to find the explicit expansion of \eqref{eqn:rigidity_iterate} as a series in $x$ and $\log x$ on $U_1\cap U_2$, and then extract the coefficient of $x^{-2 h_{1,2}}(\log x)^0$.

 Compositions of intertwining operators involving $C_1$-cofinite modules for the Virasoro algebra are solutions to Belavin-Polyakov-Zamolodchikov equations \cite{BPZ, Hu_Vir_tens}.
-When all insertions in the intertwining operators are lowest-conformal-weight vectors in $\cL_{1,2}$ at central charge $c_{p,1}$, the specific differential equation appears in \cite{TW}; see also \cite{CMY2} for a more detailed derivation.
-On $U_1$, the series
+When all insertions in the intertwining operators are lowest-conformal-weight vectors $v_{1,2}\in\cL_{1,2}$, the specific differential equation appears in \cite[Equation 8.71]{Fran} (with the parameters of that equation specialized to $t=\frac{1}{p}$ and $h_0=h_1=h_2=h_3=h_{1,2}$); see also \cite[Section 4.2]{TW}.
+Namely, on $U_1$, the series

 is a solution to the second-order regular-singular-point differential equation